floydwch/the-most-influential-developers-on-github/README.md

 To collect the data, one can issue `python task_grab_watch_events`.
 Please make sure the MongoDB has already started, this task will create a database named `github`.

 ##Github API User Login
-Since the task consumes Github API, please add robot' login names and passwords respectively in the `config.py` under the same directory.
+Since the task consumes Github API, please add robots' login names and passwords respectively in the `config.py` under the same directory.

 #Build Graphs
 To build graphs, please make sure the watch events have already collected to MongoDB, and issuing `python task_gen_events_graphs`.